Eradication of Tuberculosis

 • reach at least 30 million people with TB preventive treatment for a latent TB infection in the five years 2018–2022;

-• mobilize at least US$ 13 billion annually for universal access to TB diagnosis, treatment and care by 2022;
+• mobilize at least US$13 billion annually for universal access to TB diagnosis, treatment, and care by 2022;

-• mobilize at least US$ 2 billion annually for TB research.
+• mobilize at least US$2 billion annually for TB research.

 As requested in the political declaration:

 • WHO finalized and published a Multisectoral Accountability Framework for TB (MAF-TB) in 2019.
-WHO is supporting countries to adapt and use the framework to translate commitments into actions and monitor, report, and review progress, with high-level leadership, all relevant sectors, civil society, and other stakeholders.
+WHO is supporting countries to adapt and use the framework to translate commitments into actions and monitor, report, and review progress with high-level leadership, all relevant sectors, civil society, and other stakeholders.

 • In 2020, a progress report from the UN Secretary-General to the General Assembly was developed.
-It was released with the support of WHO.
+It was released with the support of the WHO.

 • Providing global leadership to end TB through strategy development, political and multisectoral engagement, strengthening review and accountability, advocacy, and partnerships, including with civil society;

-• Shaping the TB research and innovation agenda and stimulating the generation, translation and dissemination of knowledge;
+• Shaping the TB research and innovation agenda and stimulating the generation, translation, and dissemination of knowledge;

 • Setting norms and standards on TB prevention and care and promoting and facilitating their implementation;